jiangsy36/Macro_detection/README.md

 # Macro_detection

-This code is developed to calculate the astrophysical constraints (white dwarfs and neutron stars) and gravitational wave signals for macroscopic dark matter, mainly sub-saturated Fermi balls.
+This code is developed to calculate the astrophysical constraints (white dwarfs and neutron stars) and gravitational wave detectors' signals for macroscopic dark matter, mainly sub-saturated Fermi balls.
 Detailed discussions can be found in arXiv [2511.23263](https://arxiv.org/abs/2511.23263).

 ## Authors